lotus-lab/snap-fetch/readme.md

 });
 ```

-### useSnapFetchQuery (Query Hook)
+### useSnapQuery (Query Hook)

-This hook allows you to fetch data from the server using the sagas and store it in the redux store, it is configured to know if the same endpoint is called with the same queryParams, it would only refetch data if the cache is empty or mutated by mutation, or if queryParams are changed...
+This hook allows you to fetch data from the server using the Snaps and store it in the redux store, it is configured to know if the same endpoint is called with the same queryParams, it would only refetch data if the cache is empty or mutated by mutation, or if queryParams are changed...

 It uses the endpoint + queryParams to cache the state, which allow it to avoid unnecessary fetch requests.